microbuilder/armreveng/armasm_gnu_inline.md

   as the frame pointer (`fp`).
 As such, it can't be included in the clobber list, and some care needs to be taken using it directly.

+### Best Practices

+#### Name all outputs/inputs

+You should generally **name outputs/inputs** rather than relying on the default convention of `%0`, `%1`, etc.

+The benefit to naming them is **maintainability**.
+If someone inherits your inline ASM at a later date, and changes the output/input list, but doesn't update the default `%n` values, you can end up with non-obvious errors at run time.
+Using names outputs/inputs avoids this issue.

 ### Examples

 #### Input Operand